ksgerastenok/dp/README.md

 # Datapower

 This repository contains:
-- Ansible playbook for Datapower deploy.
+- Ansible playbook for IBM Datapower deploy.
 - Universal Gateway for Datapower.

 Ansible plugin for Datapower has features: